 Minimum Admission Requirements (required by the Mississippi Department of Education)

-- passing score on both the Core Academic Skills for Educators (CASE) examination and the Praxis II
+- • Passing score on both the Core Academic Skills for Educators (CASE) examination and the appropriate Praxis II OR an ACT score of 21 or higher and a passing score on the appropriate Praxis II

 - minimum undergraduate GPA of 3.0 on the last degree earned

 - obtain admission to Delta State’s Graduate School